Success stories: parent carers making a difference

 Parents in Tower Hamlets told their independent parent carer forum, Our Voice Stronger Together, that they were struggling with the mental health of their children and young people with SEND.
 The forum listened to their needs and concerns and decided to create some training to support parent carers which would be run by parent carers themselves.

 Six parents and a GP (a family doctor) worked together to produce a toolkit and workshop.
 They invited members of the forum to attend a workshop to trial it and to feedback and suggest changes.
 Parents also looked at these issues from a culture point of view.
+For this project all the researchers volunteered their time and the local authority printed resources, and the school gave the forum a delivery platform for free and provided light refreshments.

 The training and input from parents enabled the forum to feed in families’ views and experiences into the work they do with partners and schools.
 The work on mental health and the parent champions in schools have resulted in increasing numbers of parents joining the forum as members.
 The forum ran these sessions in schools and community spaces and the feedback was overwhelmingly positive.